NEDC Baby Counter: 1221

 Myth: We have to be a married, religious couple in order to receive donated embryos.

 Fact: This is not true as embryo donation is available from a wide range of medical clinics, matching programs and individual donors; however, the guidelines and restrictions vary considerably.
 Of the non-profit matching agencies/programs, several are faith-based and several are extensions of traditional adoption agencies.
-At this time, the NEDC is the only clinic-based, medically-supervised agency available in the United States.
+At this time, the NEDC is the only clinic-based, medically-supervised nonprofit embryo adoption program available in the United States.
 Agency programs tend to have a larger number of available embryos along with specific guidelines in things such as length of marriage, the wife’s age at the time of transfer, and the ability to successfully complete a home study.
 In addition, most agencies offer the option to donate and receive embryos anonymously or in an open arrangement (where various levels of open communication between the donor and recipient occur).
 Moreover, there are a number of IVF fertility-based clinics that have embryos from patients who have completed their family and will offer them to other patients within their clinic.
 However, most IVF clinic programs have lengthy waiting lists and only offer embryo donations anonymously.